Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     return response
 ```

-this function calls the `get_bit` function of `relic` instance which is and instance of `ChaosRelic` class that was explored before.
+This function is called the `get_bit` function of the `relic` instance, which is an instance of the `ChaosRelic` class that was explored before.
 Here is the get_bit function

 ```py
 def get_bit(self):